abalter/minimal-condor-intro/a-simple-condor-intro.md

 ## hello.sub

-1. Submit `hello.sub`
+1. Submit _hello.sub_ which is

-  This submit file (code [here](hello.sub)) is a minimal condor submit script that will log the process.
-Try it with the error commented out and not commented out.`queue 100` means submit it 100 times.
+  This submit file is a minimal condor submit script that will log the process.
+  Try it with the error commented out and not commented out.`queue 10` means submit it 10 times.

     condor_submit hello.sub